Ultimate gift guide for home chefs and anyone who loves to cook or bake

 Having good mixers and blenders is essential for the home chef (and home baker).
 Three that we can’t do without:

 a.
-Bamix immersion blender.
-An immersion blender lets you blend sauces, soups, etc right on the stove without cooling or transferring it to a traditional blender.
+Immersion blender.
+An immersion blender lets you blend sauces, soups, etc right on the stove without cooling or transferring ingredients to a traditional blender.

 b.
 KitchenAid stand mixer.
 Essential for sooo many baking recipes.

 c.
 Countertop blender.
-Because immersion blenders aren’t ideal for all circumstances (example: making pesto).
+Because immersion blenders aren’t ideal for all circumstances (example: making pesto), a countertop blender is another kitchen essential for home chefs.
 Ninja blenders are amazing.
+Yes, we speak from experience!

 7. Kitchen scale